angelalonso/robot/docs/000_Base_Chassis.md

 The Anker Powercore will power Raspberry on the top layer with its USB cable.

-For now, just connect the Motors to each side of the L298N (I honestly am not sure which one is which, just try).
+- For now, just connect the Motors to each side of the L298N (I honestly am not sure which one is which, just don't tighten too much and be ready to switch them if needed).

 ![Lowerlayer](../img/chassisply_layer_bottom.jpg)